Polish PM seeks new reform mandate in election |

 Ratings agencies say they could downgrade Poland if it does not swiftly act to reduce the budget deficit, expected to reach 5.6 percent of gross domestic product this year, and the public debt, expected to reach 53.8 percent of GDP this year.

+Economists doubt Law and Justice would be able to meet the challenge.
+The current coalition, however, has failed to deliver on promises of far-reaching liberal market reforms.
 The EU's largest former communist economy has lost some of its luster since 2007, but Poland was the only EU state to maintain positive growth through the turmoil of 2008-2009 and growth is forecast to be about 4 percent this year.

 FOREIGN POLICY CHALLENGES